 A developer posted on Reddit last month.
 Six SaaS products.
 Zero paying customers.
-He wasn’t complaining about the code — the code worked fine.
-He was wondering why nobody cared.

 The replies were predictable.
 “Your landing page sucks.”
 “Wrong niche.”
 “You need to do more marketing.”
 Nobody said the obvious thing: he had solved the wrong problem six times in a row, and AI had made it effortlessly easy to do so.